-Throughout IPPR's history, the Institute has meanwhile incubated and launched a series of practical initiatives to test and demonstrate our ideas in practice, including Frontline, Think Ahead, The Difference and most recently Workwhile.
-We also incubated Centre for Cities, which became independent in 2007.
+Throughout IPPR's history, the Institute has meanwhile incubated and launched a series of practical initiatives to test and demonstrate our ideas in practice, including Frontline, Think Ahead, and The Difference.
+We also incubated Centre for Cities which became independent in 2007 and more recently, Workwhile, which became independent in April this year.